 Foreign direct investment (FDI)

 However, MNE investment also comes with several downsides to local labour markets in the host country.
 For instance, when competitive international firms crowd out – investments of – less competitive domestic firms, causing job losses (c.f.
 Borensztein et al., 1998).
-Similarly, because MNEs generally pay higher wages, these foreign affiliates are highly attractive for local high-skilled workers, which decrease the liquidity of the local labour pool for domestic firms or the public sector.
-Consequently, productivity and firm growth are hampered potentially leading to less created jobs.
-Consequently, such negative implications make the net impact of MNE investment on job creation highly uncertain and, in light of the recent policy debates on taxation in the Netherlands and across Europe, even more important to address: it is by no means clear that policies aimed at reducing corporate tax levels have a positive effect on job creation through MNE investment.
+Similarly, because MNEs generally pay higher wages, these foreign affiliates are highly attractive for local high-skilled workers, which decreases the liquidity of the local labour pool for domestic firms or the public sector.
+As a result, productivity and firm growth are hampered, potentially leading to less job creation.
+Consequently, such negative implications make the net impact of MNE investment on job creation highly uncertain and, in light of the recent policy debates on taxation in the Netherlands and across Europe, even more important to address.
+It is by no means clear that policies aimed at reducing corporate tax levels have a positive effect on job creation through MNE investment.

 Given that the evidence on direct and indirect job creation of MNE investment is scarce, this project is aimed at providing answers to some of the most apparent questions on this academically and societally relevant topic.
 To do so, we subdivide our arguments over three interrelated questions and corresponding research endeavours:

 - What is the impact of the location choices of MNEs on job creation in local labour markets?

 a.
 How many jobs do MNE investments create and how does the impact vary across sectors and business activities?

 b.
 What are the trickle-down effects of MNE investments across sectors and business activities, such as R&D, headquarters, or manufacturing?